The Key West butterfly garden is the most peaceful place in crazy, clamorous Key West.

 A few tips about visiting Key West butterfly garden:

 - Admission for adults is $15, but don’t pay full price.
 There are $2 coupons on brochures, maps and other promotional materials around town or you can use a AAA discount.

 - The butterfly conservatory is not big and if you walk through it without lingering, you’ll be out in 20 minutes (and complaining about the admission price.)
 Take your time.
 Sit down.
 Bring your camera and try to capture the beauty.
 Soak up the atmosphere.

 - The Butterfly Conservatory can get crowded, and that detracts from the atmosphere.
 If you’re in Key West on a busy weekend, go early in the day.
-When you visit, you get your hand stamped so you can return at any point during the day.
+When you visit, you can get your hand stamped so you can return at any point during the day.

 - The gift shop has a wide range of interesting, unusual nature-themed items and, of course, you can visit the gift shop without paying admission.

 - Flamingle: A special experience is offered to six paying guests at 4:45 p.m. daily: An hour of personal time with the flamingoes Rhett and Scarlett.
 Tickets are $53.75 and do not include visits to the butterfly garden at other times.
 For details, contact the gardens at (305) 296-2988 ext. #11 or firstname.lastname@example.org.
 Be aware: With this experience limited to six people, these tickets generally sell out weeks in advance (and months ahead on weekends), so plan ahead.

 Key West Butterfly and Nature Conservatory

 Admission: Adults $15, children 4 to 12 years $11, under 4 years free.
 Look for maps and brochures widely available with $2 off coupons.